 The programs will include a variety of special events and panel discussions featuring directors, producers, writers and actors.
 CTFF will provide a creative forum for emerging filmmakers.
 CTFF offers the opportunity for student early-career filmmakers, and seasoned filmmakers to showcase their talent and gain exposure.

 One of the key purposes of Cambodian Town Film Festival (CTTF) is to highlight the diversity of the Cambodian experience through the art of filmmaking.
 By specifically featuring films that deal with Cambodian social political conflicts, traditions, challenges and characters, the Festival will deepen Cambodian values and encourage new dialogue on a global scale.

 A vibrant and active community, Long Beach’s Cambodia Town has become the center for Khmer culture, and more than 20,000 visitors attend the Cambodian New Year celebration each year.
 Understanding that Cambodia Town is a Khmer hub for culture and commerce, CTFF has begun planning the annual Cambodia Town Film Festival, slated to take place in the Fall of 2014.
 Given that Cambodian Americans are among the fastest-growing populations in the United States, and with increased attention paid to Khmer culture on the world stage, this festival is indeed timely.
 The types of work featured at the festival-which involve stories about family, migration, justice, and the human condition-speak to the power of film to reach and inspire multiple audiences.
 This festival powerfully speaks to the endurance and resurgence of Cambodian culture.

 Thank you for your interest in Cambodia Town Film Festival.
-The reason why we've been able to sustain this successful festival for 3 years is because of you, the sponsors!
+The reason why we've been able to sustain this successful festival for 9 years is because of you, the sponsors!
 Become part of something great.
 To the right, are our top level sponsorship categories!